esnet/iperf/_sources/dev.txt

 The main authors of iperf3 are (in alphabetical order):  Jon Dugan, Seth Elliott, Bruce A. Mah, Jeff Poskanzer, Kaustubh Prabhu.
-Additional code contributions have come from (also in alphabetical order):  Mark Ashley, Aaron Brown, Aeneas Jaißle, Susant Sahani, Brian Tierney.
+Additional code contributions have come from (also in alphabetical order):  Mark Ashley, Aaron Brown, Aeneas Jaißle, Susant Sahani, Bruce Simpson, Brian Tierney.

 iperf3 contains some original code from iperf2.
 The authors of iperf2 are (in alphabetical order): Jon Dugan, John Estabrook, Jim Ferbuson,